Graduate Diploma Fashion Media Styling

-Selection for interview will be made on the basis of your application, including the personal statement, the reference, a CD of photographic images and supporting work, and the supporting written statement.
-If you are selected for interview you will be asked to bring a portfolio of previous design work and/or may be required to undertake a written aptitude test.
+Selection for interview will be made on the basis of your application, including the personal statement, the supporting written assignment and project proposal.
+If you are selected for interview you may be asked to bring a portfolio of previous design work and/or may be required to undertake a written aptitude test.

 The course seeks to recruit students from diverse socio-economic and cultural backgrounds, and welcomes applications from mature students.

 The course seeks to recruit students who can demonstrate:

 All classes are conducted in English.
 The level required by the University for this course is IELTS 7.0 with a minimum of 6.0 in each skill.